 Loans from the European Investment Bank

 Headquartered in Luxembourg, the European Investment Bank (EIB) is the financing arm of the European Union.
 Since its creation in 1958, the EIB has been a key player in building Europe.
 As a non-profit banking institution, the EIB assesses reviews and monitors projects, and offers cost-competitive, long-term lending.
 Best known for its project financial and economic analysis, the EIB makes loans to both private and public borrowers for projects supporting four key areas: innovation and skills, access to finance for smaller businesses, climate action, and strategic infrastructure.

 While the EIB mostly funds projects within the EU, it lends outside the EU as well (e.g., in Southeastern Europe, Africa, Latin America, and Pacific and Caribbean states).
-In 2013, the EIB loaned 75 billion euros for projects, an increase of 37% over 2012.
-The EIB also plays a key role in supporting EU enlargement with loans used to finance improvements in infrastructure, research and industrial manufacturing to help those countries prepare for eventual EU membership.
+In 2016, the EIB loaned 75 billion euros for projects, an 11% decrease from 2015.
+The EIB also plays a key role in supporting EU enlargement with loans used to finance improvements in infrastructure, research, and industrial manufacturing to help those countries prepare for eventual EU membership.

 The EIB presents attractive financing options for projects that contribute to the European objectives cited above, as EIB lending rates are lower than most other commercial rates.